-This one’s actually located directly across Nomads All Nations on Spencer Street.
+This one’s located on Spencer Street.
 In contrast to all the buildings before, a big part of this building is not accessible to the public.
 Initially built as an office for the Victorian Railways Authority, it now also houses the “Grand Hotel”.
 The building is still used as an office for the Metropolitan Railways Authority, but basically the only thing giving that away is a medium-sized plaque on one of the entrances.

 Although you cannot walk around freely here, it is still quite impressive to see, especially in contrast to the adjacent building of Australian newspaper “The Age” and Southern Cross Station.
 A strong, but not conflicting contrast showing off where Melbourne was and where it is going at the same time.

 5. Shrine of Remembrance

 A historical landmark in a very different sense.
 Built between 1928 and 1934, this war memorial commemorates the brave Victorian soldiers who fought in the second world war, many of whom never returned home.
 Situated on a hill just next to the Royal Botanical Gardens, the view down St. Kilda road towards the CBD is absolutely breathtaking, especially at night.
 It gives you an amazing sense of space and tranquility in an otherwise crowded city centre.

 The shrine itself looks like it’s come straight out of a bad movie about discovering that aliens have landed in ancient Egypt.
 Which is to say: It looks awesome!
 It owes its ancient yet out-of-this-world look to being inspired by the seven wonders of the ancient world.
 Oh, just a side note; Many of the soldiers from the world war that did return went on to build the Great Ocean Road, another must-see in Australia.
 You can book a tour of it in the Mad Travel Shop, 2 Spencer Street!